Itsuki Hirata: Professional career

 Hirata then suffered her first loss at ONE: X on March 26, 2022, losing to Jihin Radzuan by split decision.
 Hirata questioned the judging, suggesting Radzuan should have won by unanimous decision instead.
 In May 2022, Hirata and her brother were some of the first fighters to take part in AbemaTV's Kaigai Musha Shugyō Project (海外武者修行プロジェクト), a program documenting young Japanese mixed martial artists that are given the opportunity to train at top-level MMA gyms in North America.
 Hirata faced Lin Heqin at ONE on Prime Video 1 on August 27, 2022.
 After Hirata missed weight and failed the hydration test, the match was contested at a catchweight of 54.0 kg and she forfeited 50% of her fight purse to Lin.
 Hirata won the bout by unanimous decision.
 She later stated that she missed weight because she accepted the fight on short notice.
 Hirata was scheduled to face Seo Hee Ham at ONE 163 on November 19, 2022, with the winner expected to receive a shot at the atomweight championship.
 However, Hirata missed weight and failed the hydration test, and the match was scrapped after Ham declined a catchweight bout due to Hirata's history of missing weight.

 In January 2023, AbemaTV aired a program on Hirata that stated she flew to Japan in November 2022 after abnormalities were detected in her kidneys and liver during a medical checkup for the Ham fight.
 Although no abnormalities were detected in Japan, the doctor told her to take a break due to a hormone imbalance and to see if the weight cut had any further adverse affects.
 Hirata revealed that she had kidney disease in childhood, and that abnormalities were also detected in October 2021 before the ONE Atomweight Grand Prix semifinals.

-The match between Hirata and Seo Hee Ham was rescheduled for March 25, 2023, at ONE Fight Night 8.
+The match against Seo Hee Ham was rescheduled for March 25, 2023, at ONE Fight Night 8.
+Hirata lost the fight via unanimous decision.
+In April 2023, the South China Morning Post ranked Hirata at number nine on their ONE Championship women's pound-for-pound rankings.

+Hirata faced fellow Japanese fighter Ayaka Miura on January 28, 2024, at ONE 165.
+She lost the fight by unanimous decision.
+Her next match was against Victória Souza at ONE 167 on June 8.
+She lost the fight via technical submission with a guillotine choke at 1:31 of the first round.
+Her next fight was against Aarti Khatri at ONE Friday Fights 120 on August 15, 2025.
+Hirata won by unanimous decision.
+Hirata was then scheduled to face Ritu Phogat at ONE 173 on November 16, 2025.
+When Phogat suffered a knee injury two weeks before the fight, she was replaced by Chihiro Sawada.